CVA offers a variety of learning materials to meet the unique academic needs of individual students and families.

 K-5 students can participate in online courses, text-based learning materials, and a mixture of the two in some cases as described in the course catalog.

 CVA Custom - Language Arts, Science, Social Studies:

-CVA Custom curriculum is designed for parents who prefer more flexibility and freedom with the learning materials than what packaged curricula sets offer and they want to plan daily lessons and integrate in some of their own learning materials to meet learning goals.
+CVA Custom curriculum is designed for parents who prefer more flexibility and freedom with planning daily lessons and integrating some of their own learning materials to meet learning goals.
 CVA provides a suggested curriculum guide but parents have flexibility in the implementation of the programs in collaboration with their CVA teacher.
-Although these materials offer more flexibility, they can also involve more time and effort on the parent side.
-The CVA Custom sets include:
+Although these materials offer more flexibility, they also involve more time and effort for parents.

-- CVA Language Arts (grades K-8) provide a collection of learning materials that meet language arts learning standards.
+CVA Language Arts (grades K-8) provides a collection of learning materials that meet language arts learning standards.

 - Explode the Code (grade K-3) is a proven phonics-based learn-to-read program that also helps students develop spelling, vocabulary, and writing skills.

-- Singapore My Pals are Here Science (grades 1-6) offers a vibrant visual experience with color photographs and illustrations, stimulates deductive reasoning, and facilitates experiential learning to help students gain a deep understanding of scientific concepts.
-Grade level sets include:
+Singapore My Pals are Here Science (grades 1-6) offers a vibrant visual experience with color photographs and illustrations, stimulates deductive reasoning, and facilitates experiential learning to help students gain a deep understanding of scientific concepts with instruction and activity guides.

-- Story of the World (grades 1-4) is a CVA favorite, making history meaningful and memorable by teaching history through story.
+Story of the World (grades 1-4) is a homeschool favorite, making history meaningful and memorable by teaching history through story and engaging activities.
 Each of the four major time periods taught in this sequential series provides a year's worth of history learning and hands-on activities.
 The historical periods are Ancient Times, Middle Ages, Early Modern, and Modern Times.

 Moving Beyond the Page: